Indians win Game 3, take a 2-1 World Series lead

 Paralyzed dad sees his son pitch

-Win or lose, it was a special night for Indians starting pitcher Josh Tomlin, as he took the mound at Wrigley with his father, Jerry Tomlin, in attendance.
+It was a special night for Tomlin, as he took the mound at Wrigley with his father, Jerry Tomlin, in attendance.
+He gave his dad a performance to remember, giving up just two hits and walking one.

 Two months ago, it didn't seem possible that the two would be able to share a moment like this together.